furkan3ayraktar/furkan3ayraktar/README.md

 ### Hi there 👋

-I am a passionate team-leading engineer (full-stack) with more than 11 years of experience designing and implementing technically sophisticated backend systems, integrations, frontend web applications and mobile apps.
-I've been working mainly with [Clojure](https://clojure.org) and [ClojureScript](https://clojurescript.org) in the last 8 years, however, I have a background with several programming languages including Java, Python, JavaScript and Swift.
+I am a passionate team-leading engineer (full-stack) with more than 12 years of experience designing and implementing technically sophisticated backend systems, integrations, frontend web applications, and mobile apps.
+I've been working mainly with [Clojure](https://clojure.org) and [ClojureScript](https://clojurescript.org) for the past 8 years; however, I have a background in several programming languages, including Java, Python, JavaScript, and Swift.

 I'm currently working as the CTO of [Scrintal](https://www.scrintal.com).
-We are developing Scrintal with using Clojure, ClojureScript, [Datomic](https://www.datomic.com), [Dexie](https://dexie.org),  [DataScript](https://github.com/tonsky/datascript), [uix](https://github.com/pitch-io/uix), [Reagent](https://github.com/tonsky/datascript), and [re-frame](https://github.com/day8/re-frame).
+We are developing Scrintal using Clojure, ClojureScript, [Datomic](https://www.datomic.com), [Dexie](https://dexie.org),  [DataScript](https://github.com/tonsky/datascript), [uix](https://github.com/pitch-io/uix), [Reagent](https://github.com/tonsky/datascript), and [re-frame](https://github.com/day8/re-frame).

-I designed and built complex cloud systems in Amazon Web Services (AWS), Google Cloud and Firebase.
-I’m experienced in team leading activities including but not limited to [Shape Up](https://basecamp.com/shapeup), Kanban, retrospectives, supervision, recruitment and mentorship.
+I designed and built complex cloud systems in Amazon Web Services (AWS), Google Cloud, and Firebase.
+I’m experienced in team leading activities, including but not limited to [Shape Up](https://basecamp.com/shapeup), Kanban, retrospectives, supervision, recruitment, and mentorship.

 #### 💪 Open Source